 If you live in Canada or Australia, click on your flag to go to your local online bookstore.

-To buy a book, click on the book cover image, then the link marked 'Buy this book'. gives you full details and the option to buy the book from Amazon or (for the Pathfinder high quality range), The Great British Bookstore.
+To buy a book, click on the book cover image, then the link marked 'Buy this book'.
+This gives you full details and the option to buy the book from Amazon or (for the Pathfinder high quality range), The Great British Bookstore.